Variety to focus on hard-hitting showbiz stories in new weekly magazine

 The business was sold last year to online publisher Jay Penske and private equity firm Third Point LLC.
 After re-launching the Variety.com website in March and ending its paywall, the first issue of the weekly magazine is published on Tuesday.

 The more than 100-page magazine features a cover story about the business priorities and personality of new Warner Bros.
 CEO Kevin Tsujihara, who gave Variety extensive access in his first few weeks on the job.
-Warner Bros. is a unit of Time Warner Inc.
+Warner Bros. is a unit of Time Warner Inc (TWX.N).

-Variety also has an in-depth look at the finances of satellite radio company Sirius XM, and the fierce battle between TV companies, wireless companies and the Federal Communications Commission (FCC) over the auctioning of spectrum that is meant to free up the airwaves for better wireless Internet access.
+Variety also has an in-depth look at the finances of satellite radio company Sirius XM (SIRI.O), and the fierce battle between TV companies, wireless companies and the Federal Communications Commission (FCC) over the auctioning of spectrum that is meant to free up the airwaves for better wireless Internet access.

 Andrew Wallenstein, who with Claudia Eller completes the editor-in-chief trio, said the revamped Variety plans to spend more time looking at the intersection of entertainment and technology.